Engr-FahadMughal/Engr-FahadMughal/README.md

 - 👋 Hi, I'm Fahad Mughal a passionate self taught Full Stack Developer from Pakistan.
-I love coding passionate about development, so I started my career as Android developer but later I moved to .Net framework.
+I love coding and passionate about development, so I started my career as Android developer but later I moved to .Net framework.
 Now I'm working as a Full Stack developer in C#, .NetCore, Shopify, Rest APIs and MsSql technologies.
 - 👀 I’m interested in C#, .NET/.NetCore, MSSql, Shopify, Angular, and react.